Keep reading for FREE

 When you have a challenge and the response is equal to the challenge, that's called success.
 But once you have a new challenge, the old, once-successful response no longer works.
 That's why it is called a failure.

 We humans have evolved a broad suite of social strategies that solve all kinds of adaptive problems.
-Some of us succeed by sheer and ruthless selfishness, while others succeed by gaining reputations as truly compassionate and caring for others.
-Success, for better or worse, is not final.
-Neither is it ultimate.
+Some of us succeed by sheer and ruthless selfishness, while others of us succeed by gaining reputations as truly compassionate and caring for others.
+In either case, success is not final and in neither case is success final.

 “